-The eligible amount of Solvency II Own Funds to cover the SCR and MCR as at 31 December 2019 was £795m (2018: £682m).
-This corresponded to a solvency capital coverage ratio of 224% (2018: 246%).
+The eligible amount of Solvency II Own Funds to cover the SCR and MCR as at 31 December 2020 was £928m (2019: £795m).
+This corresponded to a solvency capital coverage ratio of 214% (2019: 224%).

 The balance sheet figures are dominated by the value of unit-linked assets and corresponding matching bid value of policyholder unit liabilities, which are equal.
-Therefore movements in Own Funds are largely driven by the emerging retained profits from the unit-linked book and changes in the discounted present value of assumed future cashflows.
+Therefore movements in Own Funds are largely driven by the emerging retained profits from the unit-linked book and changes in the discounted present value of assumed future cashflows recognised on the Solvency II balance sheet.